HoOdpHarMxcisT/News_Classification_System/README.md

 ## 1. Project Overview <a class="anchor" id="project-description"></a>

-Your team has been hired as data science consultants for a news outlet to create classification models using Python and deploy it as a web application with Streamlit.
-The aim is to provide you with a hands-on demonstration of applying machine learning techniques to natural language processing tasks.
-This end-to-end project encompasses the entire workflow, including data loading, preprocessing, model training, evaluation, and final deployment.
-The primary stakeholders for the news classification project for the news outlet could include the editorial team, IT/tech support, management, readers, etc. These groups are interested in improved content categorization, operational efficiency, and enhanced user experience.

-#### The methodology overview of our project consists of:
-1. Project Overview
-2. Importing Packages
-3. Loading Data
-4. Data Cleaning
-5. Exploratory Data Analysis
+In today’s digital age, efficiently managing the vast amount of news content is a significant challenge for news outlets.
+Our team at DataInsight Solutions has been brought on board as data science consultants to develop a sophisticated news classification system.
+This project will use machine learning and natural language processing (NLP) to improve content categorization and enhance the reader experience.

+We will build an end-to-end system that includes data loading, preprocessing, model training, evaluation and deployment through a user-friendly Streamlit interface.
+This will ensure accurate classification of news articles, optimizing content management for the outlet and providing a more personalized experience for readers.

+The key stakeholders who will benefit from our solution are:

+- Editorial Team: Simplified workflows and better article organization.
+- IT/Tech Support: Easy integration and deployment of advanced models.
+- Management: Increased operational efficiency and valuable strategic insights.
+- Readers: More personalized and engaging news content.

+DataInsight Solutions aims to showcase the practical application of data science in solving real-world problems.
+Our project will emphasize the importance of thorough data preprocessing, selecting appropriate models, and rigorous performance evaluation.
+Deploying our solution with Streamlit ensures accessibility and usability for non-technical stakeholders.

+The aim of this study is to develop a machine learning-based news classification system that accurately categorizes news articles, improving content management for the news outlet and enhancing the reader experience.
+This system will streamline workflows for the editorial team, simplify integration and deployment for IT/tech support, increase operational efficiency for management and provide more personalized and engaging content for readers.
+The project will encompass the entire workflow from data loading and preprocessing to model training, evaluation and deployment using Streamlit for a user-friendly interface.

+Ours objectives are as follows:
-6. Data Preprocessing
+- Data Preprocessing the text data
-7. Model training and evaluation
-8. Model Improvement and MLFlow Integration
+- Generate insights that will inform model selection and feature engineering
+- Evaluate 5 different models suitable for text classification
+- Develop a web application using Streamlit to provide an interface for the classification model.

 ## 2. Dataset <a class="anchor" id="dataset"></a>